catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] multiple repacks cannto happen
 [ ] progress bar on possible duplicate import is too short [ ] populate new tone fields
-[-] prepare the rebuild option
-[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
-[-] redo save track at pack with update function
-[-] improve the overlay
-[-] fix for rebuild missing file
-[x] delete lib (gather lib from ps3-ftp/mac/pc 1. save 2. copy new)
-	[ ] Delete All
 [ ] cannot find sick sick sic (override)
 [ ] audioslave sections missing maybe cause its an original and i used my own logic to strip the DD [ ] usa peaches long naming fails at packing (shortes folder the random id) [ ] ps3 long names sogs(149char)(cannot be read)
   [ ] after selecting deselect incl.
 Beta
-[ ] add simple logic to add sections
-	[ ] check and fix the Sections flag
-	[+] add sections (bored to death; Renabled BPR program) [ ] add conter of sections
-[ ] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [x] alternate 0 improve
-	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
-	[ ]alt 1 ahead of a.
-[-] add copy last and initial to mass pack
 [ ] Add repair option
 [ ] update readme.md screenshots
 [ ] try db constant connection
 [ ] year inconsitencies (check should show these as well) [ ] the pretender doesnt register as alternate
-[ ] test replace ....
-	[ ] add log end sont timeat pack
 [ ] check smooth saiyin and c file that breaks
 [ ] check crossed album art
 [ ] check iron maiden album art